GraphQLAPI/graphql-api-for-wp/CONTRIBUTING.md

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.

+- **Run static analysis** - Potential bugs must be detected and fixed before they happen.

+- **Use supported PHP features only** - The list of what PHP features are supported is described in `README.md`, use only those!

 - **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.

 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](http://semver.org/).
 Randomly breaking public APIs is not an option.